Virginia Tech University Scholarships (2026–2027)

 Who qualifies for in-state tuition?

-Permanent Virginia residents who meet domicile requirements set by the state.
+Permanent Virginia residents who meet state domicile requirements.

 How much more do out-of-state students pay?

-About $22,000 more per year compared to Virginia residents — before any scholarships or aid.
+About $24,500 more per year compared to Virginia residents before scholarships or aid.

 Do I need to apply separately for in-state rates or reciprocity?

-In-state rates are automatic if you meet Virginia domicile rules.
-The Academic Common Market requires a separate application through your home state’s higher education office.
+Academic Common Market participation requires separate certification through your home state’s higher education office.

 ✅ Automatic Merit Scholarships